 - Watch sea turtles laying eggs.
 Take a boat trip with mandatory guide to Suriname’s Reserve of Galibi, or cross into French Guiana and visit the sea turtle beach of Awala-Yalimapo independently.
 High season is from April to July.

 - Visit Maroon villages along the Upper Suriname River.
 A boat trip takes you to picturesque villages with age-old customs and if lucky, a celebration.
-The village of Pikin Slee has the recently-opened Maroon museum.
+The village of Pikin Slee has the Maroon museum.

 - Visit Amerindian villages such as Palumeu and Awarradam.
 Organised tours will take you to the indigenous inhabitants who live either deep in the rainforest or along the coast.